 characters, and a running gag of his getting ping pong balls dumped on him.
 For

-the show’s introduction, the Captain would enter the House/Place and hang his
+the show’s introduction, The Captain would enter the House/Place and hang his

 keys on the hook, which would then cause the theme song to stop playing.

-However, sometimes the Captain would miss the hook or drop the keys, and the
+However, sometimes The Captain would miss the hook or drop the keys, and the

 song would continue playing until they were finally hung.
 The Captain would end